miraheze/puppet/modules/apt/REFERENCE.md

 Data type: `Boolean`

 Specifies whether strict SSL verification on a https URL should be disabled.
-Valid options: true or false.

 Default value: `false`

 ##### <a name="-apt--key--options"></a>`options`

-Data type: `Optional[String]`
+Data type: `Optional[String[1]]`

 Passes additional options to `apt-key adv --keyserver-options`.